Yerry Mina

 Yerry Fernando Mina González (born 23 September 1994) is a Colombian professional footballer who plays as a centre-back for Serie A club Cagliari and the Colombia national team.

-Mina began his career at Deportivo Pasto, before moving to Independiente Santa Fe in 2014.
-With Santa Fe, he won the Categoría Primera A in 2014, the 2015 Superliga Colombiana, and the 2015 Copa Sudamericana, where he was named Young Player of the Year and included in the Team of the Year.
-In 2016 he transferred to Palmeiras in Brazil, where he won the Campeonato Brasileiro Série A in 2016 and was voted Best Centre Back in Brazil.
-That same year he was also named in the Campeonato Brasileiro Série A Team of the Year, the South American Team of the Year, and later the Campeonato Paulista Team of the Year in 2017.
-In 2018 he signed for Barcelona, where he was part of the squad that won La Liga and the Copa del Rey in the 2017–18 season.
-Later that year, he moved to the Premier League with Everton, where he spent five seasons.
-After a short stint at Fiorentina in 2023, he joined Cagliari in 2024.
+Mina began his career at Deportivo Pasto before joining Independiente Santa Fe in 2014, where he won the Categoría Primera A title, the 2015 Superliga Colombiana, and the 2015 Copa Sudamericana — during which he was named Young Player of the Year and included in the Team of the Year.
+In 2016, he transferred to Palmeiras, winning the Campeonato Brasileiro Série A and being voted Best Centre Back in Brazil.
+He joined Barcelona in 2018, winning La Liga and the Copa del Rey, before moving later that year to Everton in the Premier League, where he spent five seasons.
+After a brief spell at Fiorentina in 2023, he signed for Cagliari in 2024.

 At international level, Mina represented the Colombia U23 before making his senior debut for the Colombia national team in 2016.
 He has earned over 50 caps and scored multiple goals as a centre-back, appearing at the 2018 FIFA World Cup where he was included in the FIFA World Cup Fantasy Team.
 Mina shares the record for most goals scored in a single World Cup by a defender.
-He also featured in 2016, 2019, and 2024 where Colombia finished as runners-up in the United States.
+He also featured in the Copa América in 2016, 2019, and 2024 (where Colombia finished as runners-up), as well as the 2026 World Cup.

 Club career

 Deportivo Pasto

-Born in Guachené, Mina was a Deportivo Pasto youth graduate, joining the side only at the age of 18.
-Promoted to the main squad during the 2013 season, he made his senior debut on 20 March of that year by starting in a 1–0 away loss against Dépor in the year's Copa Colombia.
+Born in Guachené, in the Cauca Department of Colombia, Mina was a Deportivo Pasto youth graduate, joining the side only at the age of 18.
+Promoted to the first team ahead of the 2013 season, he made his professional debut on 20 March 2013 at the Estadio Pascual Guerrero in Cali — starting at centre-back in a 1–0 defeat to Depor F.C.
+(Atlético Cali) in the Copa Postobón — under head coach Flabio Torres.

-Mina made his Categoría Primera A debut on 15 September 2013, starting in a 0–0 draw at Deportivo Cali.
-His first professional goal occurred on 18 October, as he scored his team's first in a 2–2 home draw against Atlético Huila.
+Mina made his Categoría Primera A league debut on 15 September 2013, starting in a 0–0 draw away at Deportivo Cali at the Palmaseca stadium.
+He scored his first professional goal on 18 October 2013, opening the scoring in the 8th minute with a header in a 2–2 home draw against Atlético Huila.

+Mina also featured in Pasto's run in the 2013 Copa Sudamericana, starting at centre-back in both legs of the round-of-16 tie against Brazilian side Ponte Preta.
+In the away first leg on 25 September 2013 at the Estádio Moisés Lucarelli in Campinas, Pasto lost 2–0, with Mina starting alongside Camilo Pérez at centre-back in a side that conceded to Uendel and Fellipe Bastos.
+In the return leg at the Estadio Departamental Libertad in Pasto on 22 October 2013, he started as Pasto won 1–0 through a 52nd-minute goal, but the club were eliminated 2–1 on aggregate.
+Across his entire 2013 season with Pasto, Mina made 24 appearances and scored once in the league, before departing to join Santa Fe in Bogotá.